abcdesktopio/docs/opsdocs/docs/faq.md

 ```

 In case, the `LoadBalancer` service returns the `EXTERNAL-IP` 161.35.246.4
-Then open your web browser to reach the `EXTERNAL-IP` 161.35.246.4.
+Then open your web browser to reach this `EXTERNAL-IP` 161.35.246.4.

 <img width="1421" alt="abcdesktop homepage" src="https://user-images.githubusercontent.com/12896316/236620625-33c42cab-9531-44ba-8d77-cdb843ae8bb5.png">